fullstackatbrown/project-bear-essentials/README.md

 Contained in this section are instructions on how to get started developing for this project.

 First, ensure that you have `npm` and `yarn` installed.
 Once you confirm that, run `npm i -g expo-cli` and `npm i -g react-native` to install all necessary dependencies for development.
-Next, clone and navigate into the repository, and run `yarn` to install all packages.
+Next, clone and navigate into the repository, and run `yarn` in /client to install all packages.

 To build and run the project, run `yarn start`.